RSV, or Respiratory Syncytial (pronounced sin-sish-(e)-el) Virus, is a virus that infects the airways and lungs.

 What happens during the study?

-The study will enrol pregnant women with an expected delivery date from approximately March to June each year.
+The study will enrol pregnant women with an expected delivery date from 01 April - 30 June in 2018.

 RSV is most abundant during the winter months, so infants born during this time are most at risk.
 You will receive a single injection of either the investigational RSV vaccine or the placebo.
 Your baby does not receive the vaccine.
 Neither you nor your doctor will know whether you will be given the active vaccine or the placebo until after the study is completed.